fargiolas/clangd-inactive-regions.el/README.md

 ![shade-background](./screenshots/shade-background-modus-operandi.png)

 ## Installation

+You will need emacs 29.1 and clangd-17.
+The latter is not released yet but they provide git snapshots with standalone binaries you can just copy in your path.

 At the moment the package is little more than an experiment.
 If you want to try it just copy the .el file somewhere in the load path.